ROCm/MIOpen/doc/src/DebugAndLogging.md

 ## Logging

+All logging messages output to standard error stream (`stderr`).
+The following environment variables can be used to control logging:

 * `MIOPEN_ENABLE_LOGGING` - Enables printing the basic layer by layer MIOpen API call information with actual parameters (configurations).
 Important for debugging.
 Disabled by default.

 * `MIOPEN_ENABLE_LOGGING_CMD` - A user can use this environmental variable to output the associated `MIOpenDriver` command line(s) onto console.
 Disabled by default.